CHEMeDATA/CHEMeDATA.github.io/data_provider.md

 - Apply [FITS analyser](https://projects.iq.harvard.edu/fits) to identify file types.

 But FITS is not identifying complex data types (such as a "Full NMR analysis" of chemical compound).

-A [detector of chemistry object (CO)](chemisty_object_detector.md) should be developped.
+A [detector of chemistry object (CO)](chemisty_object_detector.md) could be developped.

-It may be based on an onthology of chemical information.
-For example, in NMR, a "Full analysis" is composed of a series of spectra which are base on time-domain data.
+It may be based on an onthology which may also be developped.
+The onthology would defined the type of data, their structure.
+For example, in NMR, a "Full analysis" is composed of a series of `spectra` which are base on time-domain `FID`.

 ## Format of the archive file
 The obvious way to group a set of file including chemistry objects is to compressed or archive them in the form of a (typically) .zip file.
 This is what authors of scientific publication do when submitting supplementary data.